-- Compress air spring as necessary, then aligning studs with their holes, position air spring between both the lower and upper supports.
+- 1. Compress air spring as necessary, then aligning studs with their holes, position air - aligning studs with their holes, position air spring between both the lower and upper supports.
 Thread the lower nuts and the small upper nut a few turns. - 2.
 Tighten and torque the lower stud nuts, and then the upper nut to 20-25 lbf-ft (27-34 Nm). - 3.
-Install elbow (if applicable), then connect air line - Connect the height control valve link. - 5.
+Install elbow (if applicable), then connect air line. - 4.
+Connect the height control valve link. - 5.
 Build up air pressure in system.